npm/static-pages/security.md

 ## Security in Transit

-All private data exchanged with npm from the command line and via the website is passed over encrypted connections (HTTPS and SSL).
+All private data exchanged with npm from the command line and via the website is passed over encrypted connections (HTTPS and TLS).

 ## Physical and Data Security